ridonec159/homelab/README.md

 **LXC Containers**
 - **AdGuard Home** — Network-wide DNS resolver and ad/tracker blocker.
 All client VLANs point to this service as their primary DNS server.
 - **Nginx Proxy Manager** — Reverse proxy and SSL termination.
-Manages Cloudflare DNS challenge-based certificate issuance for all internal services. *(Not yet in an LXC container — pending migration to the new server with more RAM and storage.)*
+Manages Cloudflare DNS challenge-based certificate issuance for all internal services.

 **Ubuntu VM (Docker Host)**